sujayvadlakonda/AutoAdvisor/README.md

 ### Installation Instructions for Window Computers:
 1. Download [Box Drive](https://www.box.com/resources/downloads) for Windows
 - Instructions on how to install it [here](https://support.box.com/hc/en-us/articles/360043697474-Installing-and-Updating-Box-Drive)
-- Box does not support having both Box Sync and Box Drive installed on your computer, so uninstall box sync if you have that
+- Box does not support having both Box Sync and Box Drive installed on your computer, so uninstall box sync if you have that first
+2. Sign in to Box Drive with your UTD email (if box asks for a email), then your UTD Box login information (i.e. netid and password)
+- Installation is successful if you see Box as an option in the side menu of your File Explorer desktop application